List of Contents- (NB. I ask for your patience please as this is still "a work in progress".)

 The majority of Adriene’s time has been devoted to teaching, tenaciously trying to progress forward in her own knowledge and standards.
 She has also been delighted to be invited locally to join an adjudicating panel for a "Simon Cowell" Britain's Got Talent" type Competition.

 Many of Adriene's students have passed exams with distinction.
 Quite a number have progressed on to Music College and University themselves, becoming teachers and performers in orchestras, musical stage, TV and opera.
-She has also enjoyed helping students in other styles, such as folk & pop (including Elvis Impersonators).
+She has also enjoyed helping students in other styles, such as folk & pop (including a "Cult" member & "Elvis" Impersonators).

 Adriene, for many years hired the Elgiva Hall in Chesham, to give her students a chance to practice performing.
 For smaller home concerts 30 chairs were bought for the audience, in her home, and videoed for their “post mortem” learning study.
 Pianists Paul Beechey and Dr Flowers were engaged over many years to provide the accompaniments so that she could assess from the back row.
 She has organised for the most experienced to give their own recital.